Althro/Rovaan/README.md

 You will also need to reinstall the mod *Dialogue Interface Reshaped* and select your resolution in there.

 Once you get in game, head over to the Less Intrusive HUD modpage and see how to alter the postion/size/color/and much more of any HUD aspect, all ingame!

-If you have further questions regarding 21:9 or these instructions, feel free to ping St. Jiub in #list-modifications in the Jorrvaskr server.

 ### Tweaking the Game Settings